Why do some Locks smell bad?

 A poorly cleaned scalp can also produce odors.

-Itching + sebum + sweat = a problematic cocktail.
+Itching + sebum + sweat = problematic cocktail.

 You need to: